Srlmt/Project-2/LifestyleAnalysis.md

 Project 2 - Predictive Modeling and Automation
+Example Using Lifestyle Channel Data

 ================
 Joey Chen and John Williams
 10/24/2021